 As a landlocked country at the crossroads of powerful empires, conflict has plagued Afghanistan for much of its history.
 In recent times, the upheaval has been constant.
 The Soviet invasion of 1979 was followed by civil war in the 90s, then five years of brutality under the Taliban.

 Since the fall of the Taliban, UN-backed governments and an international security assistance force restored some normality in areas under government control.
-But Taliban attacks continue to wreak havoc and pro-government air strikes also cause civilian casualties.
+But Taliban attacks have continued to wreak havoc and pro-government air strikes have also caused civilian casualties.

 Amidst such uncertainty, deep poverty, and the legacies of war, Afghans search for hope.
 Perhaps it’s no wonder that SAT-7 programmes are drawing a growing and eager audience.